 How do you write an objective?
 Working out what you really want out of a future career move is one of the hardest things to do in a job search.
 My personal advice would be to write down every single possibility that you can think of and whittle them down to a list of 3-4 in terms of which could make you happiest.
 Distill the common traits from those roles and you have something resembling an objective.
 You should definitely keep an open mind, so try not to be too specific.

 Volunteering is a noble pursuit, but any reputable organization who takes on volunteers still needs to understand that their people are in it for the right reasons and for the long run.
 Your objective should showcase the relevant qualities for such a role.
 Volunteering always involves a deeper motive - start to tell the employer about it.

 Compassionate individual eager to volunteer in the charity sector.
 Bringing dedication, empathy, and a commitment to making a positive impact on vulnerable communities.
 Aiming to contribute time and skills to support meaningful causes and drive positive change.

 Reliable care-giver and part-time nurse would like to volunteer as a charity collector during the summer events season.
 Dementia is a disease close to my heart, and I would relish the opportunity to make any sort of difference, however small.

-Many companies will be happy to take on students for work experience, so starting with a clear objective will mean your resume is far less likely to be put on the rejects pile.
+Many companies will be happy to take on students for work experience, so starting with a clear resume objective example will mean your resume is far less likely to be put on the rejects pile.
 Employers will receive hundreds of student resumes - be clear what values lies in store if they hire you.

 Recent college leaver and keen amateur gardener looking for work experience in a professional landscaping company with a view to securing a part-time weekend role during university years.
 Green fingers and an unstoppable work ethic, come rain or shine.